RanRhoads84/debgpt7.8-with-vectorDB/PROGRESSLOG.md

   - Measured retrieval prompt footprint (~110–120 tokens per snippet) to guide `--vector_service_top_k` tuning, especially for high-context-window models.

 This log captures the sequence of code, tooling, and validation tasks performed to bring DebGPT’s vector-service integration to a fully testable state.

+## 2025-07-13

+- **README link maintenance**
+  - Corrected an internal anchor so navigation within `README.md` doesn’t break after recent section renames (`6a14224`).
+  - Fixed backend section hyperlinks to point at the proper anchors and external references, keeping setup guidance accurate (`4a8e0c8`).